 Additional Campus Suicide Prevention Efforts

-Within the first month of the fall and spring semesters, all students receive notification with information about suicide prevention and mental health support resources.
+Within the first month of the fall and spring semesters, all students receive a notification with information in regards to suicide prevention and mental health support resources.

-During orientations and First Year Seminars the Crisis Text Line and Mental Health Screenings are promoted https://screening.mentalhealthscreening.org/jefferson
+During orientations and First Year Seminars, the Crisis Text Line and Mental Health Screenings are promoted

 Each month students receive the national, state, and local suicide prevention hotlines and crisis intervention services through the SCC Newsletter.

-In the event of a campus emergency, the University maintains a protocol for communicating with students, faculty and staff.
-In addition, counseling and support will be made available to all students affected by such an event.
+In the event of a campus emergency, Thomas Jefferson University maintains a protocol for communicating with students, faculty, and staff.
+In addition, counseling and support services will be made available to all students affected by such an event.
 For more information about postvention protocols, please contact the Directors of the Student Counseling Center.